pdefrancisci/mindex-code-challenge/README.md

 not be persisted.

 ok, so this is a BFS.
 John lennon knows his direct reports, they know their direct reports, this goes on.
 We do this until we no longer find new employees.
--add a new endpoint that takes an input and doesn't crash -change this endpoint to take an input and return the directreports array of that employee -change this endpoint to implement the solution

 edge case: cycles.
-The example they give is a tree, and you'd have to be very intentional to produce something other than a tree (I think) but I don't think there's anything stopping someone from pointing paul back at john.
+The example they give is a tree, and you'd have to be very intentional to produce something other than a tree (I think) but I don't think there's anything stopping someone from pointing pete back at john. update I put my explored nodes in a hashSet and do a contains check before I call a node novel and put it into my queue, when I did this with the UUIDs it worked.

 ### Task 2
 Create a new type, Compensation.
 A Compensation has the following fields: employee, salary, and effectiveDate.
 Create